theislab/single-cell-tutorial/README.md

 - slingshot (change DESCRIPTION file for R version 3.4.3)
 - monocle 2
 - limma
-- splines
 - ComplexHeatmap
 - RColorBrewer
 - clusterExperiment
 - ggplot2

-#### Application notes:
+## Possible sources of error in the manual installation:

 For R 3.4.3:
 When using Slingshot in R 3.4.3, you must pull a local copy of slingshot via the github repository and change the `DESCRIPTION` file to say `R>=3.4.3` instead of `R>=3.5.0`.

-For R>=3.5 and bioconductor>= 3.7:
+For R >= 3.5 and bioconductor >= 3.7:
 The clusterExperiment version that comes for bioconductor 3.7 has slightly changed naming convention. `clusterExperiment()` is now called `ClusterExperiment()`.
-The script should be changed accordingly when using newer versions of R.
+The latest version of the notebook includes this change, but when using the original notebook, please note that this may throw an error.

-For Pandas>=0.24.0:
+For rpy2 < 3.0.0
 Pandas 0.24.0 is currently not compatible with rpy2 < 3.0.0.
-Once rpy2 3.0.0 is released, the tutorial should work with latest package updates.
-Please note that Pandas 0.24.0 requires anndata version 0.6.18 and a scanpy version > 1.37.0.
+When using old versions of rpy2, please downgrade pandas to 0.23.X.
+Please also note that Pandas 0.24.0 requires anndata version 0.6.18 and a scanpy version > 1.37.0.

-### Adapting the pipeline for other datasets:

-The pipeline was designed to be easily adaptable to new datasets.
-However, there are several limitations to the general applicability of the current workflow.
-When adapting the pipeline for your own dataset please take into account the following:

-1.  sparse data formats are not supported by `rpy2` and therefore do not work with any of the integrated R commands.
-Datasets can be turned into a dense format using the code: `adata.X = adata.X.toarray()`

-2. The case study assumes that the input data is count data obtained from a single-cell protocol with UMIs.
-If the input data is read data, then the normalization method should be replaced with another method that includes gene length normalization (e.g., TPM, TMM).